As reported a few months back, Ford and Lincoln are planning to launch electric midsize SUVs in the second half of 2022 for the 2023 model year.

 Designed for all-wheel-drive applications, the platform combines the electric motors, batteries, control modules and suspension.
 It’s too early to talk about power or range, however.

-The production site for the Lincoln electric SUV has yet to be announced, though the Flat Rock assembly plant in Michigan appears to be the frontrunner.
+The production site for the Lincoln electric SUV has yet to be announced, though Rivian's Normal, Illinois assembly plant appears to be the frontrunner.

 Rivian will use the skateboard chassis for its own electric SUV, called R1S, which is set to go into production in late 2020 and priced from $72,500 in the U.S.